davs3275/sbs/med/collier.md

 ---
 4.50 To consider those old people that resigned life so unwillingly, is a common yet not unserviceable aid in facing death.
-For Avhat are these long- lived mortals more than those that went off in their infancy ?
+For what are these longlived mortals more than those that went off in their infancy ?
 What has become of Cadicianus, Fabius, Julianus. and Lepidus, and others like them ?
 They buried a great many, but came at last to it themselves.
-Upon the whole, the difference between long and short life is insignificant, especially if you consider the acci- dents, the company, and the bodyyou must go through with.
+Upon the whole, the difference between long and short life is insignificant, especially if you consider the accidents, the company, and the body you must go through with.
 Therefore do not let a thought of this kind affect you.
 Do but look upon the astonishing notion of time and eternity ; what an immense deal has run